We are the Correctional Service of Canada.

 I don't go in there thinking I'm going to save the world or change somebody, but if I can just maybe point them in a certain direction, or if they came to class one day and they didn't know something and they left at the end of the day and they did know something, then my job is done.
 That's a reward in itself.

 While they're in the institution, not only are they working towards learning about who they are as a native person, but they are also addressing what we call the dynamic or high-risk factors in their person, which cause them to come into the prison system.

 The prison population is very much like what we see in Canada - a mini society.

 You see all walks of life, and that goes the same for the officers who work there, we have officers from all walks of life.

 We are all there working together, and the inmates see this as well.

 Ever since I was a little girl I wanted to work in security.
 I like the fact that every day it's different.

-This is a chance to contribute to public safety in an innovative, advanced environment.
-Correctional Services is about connecting people to hope and opportunity; connecting individuals to a variety of systems and communities to help them rebuild their lives.
+The Correctional Service of Canada is about connecting people to hope and opportunity; connecting individuals to a variety of systems and communities to help them rebuild their lives.